Facebook's strategy — somewhere between greed and misguided idealism?

 The controversial alt-right site Breitbart is included in this list of publishers.

-Okay, I'll buy that.
-Although I do want your company to be vigilant about sites that traffic in conspiracy theories, disinformation, and disprovable lies.
+Okay, I’ll buy that.
+But I’ll tell you what I do want: I want your company to be vigilant about sites that traffic in conspiracy theories, disinformation, and disprovable lies.
 And to hold accountable companies that break the rules.

 But Mosseri’s response uses their scale as a shield: a big company like ours shouldn’t be picking sides, he reasons.

-If that's the case, then why does a "platform as big as Facebook" also get to decide the news of tens or hundreds of millions of people?
-You can't have it both ways.
+If that’s the case, then why does a “platform as big as Facebook” also get to decide the news of tens or hundreds of millions of people?
+Facebook wants all of the power and none of the responsibility.

 Mosseri also wrote: